Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Please note:
 :point_right: It's optional to use different hardware per stage
 :point_right: Do not change the ILM/Modify the ILM-Policies manually, as they are configured automatically.
 In a later version, the solution will provide options to customize the time range as needed without breaking updates.
-:point_right: To support long term analytics (e.g. 5 years) it's planned to use Elasticsearch [Rollup-Jobs](https://www.elastic.co/guide/en/kibana/current/data-rollups.html) in a future release of this solution

 <p align="right"><a href="#table-of-content">Top</a></p>